-Reflecting on 'The Emperor's New Clothes' - The Cost of Silence to Belong.
+Reflecting on 'The Emperor's New Clothes'

 I have recently been engaged in several emotionally heated discussions concerning the complexities of the use of gender affirmative therapy for people who go through a gender transition and later de-transition.
 In reflecting on these conversations I remembered a 2019 blog post I wrote called ’The Cost of Compromising to Belong.’